mjftw/pluma-automation/docs/tutorials/2-3-tutorial-power.md

 # Tutorial: Hardware Control - Adding a Power Controller

-One of the key features of the Automation Lab is the ability to turn devices on and off from within Python.
+One of the key features of Pluma is the ability to turn devices on and off from within Python.

 Depending on the hardware available to you the way this physically happens might be quite different, but the your code need not be.